 Group common guidelines on the key elements of Executive contracts ensure alignment with regulatory requirements and also with the Internal Audit recommendations, in particular regarding contract elements with specific regulatory provisions, such as variable compensation and severance provisions.
-Group guidelines provided in case of eligibility to variable compensation have to be mentioned in the Executive contracts.
+Group rules, policies or guidelines provided in case of eligibility to variable compensation have to be mentioned in the Executive contracts. provided in case of eligibility to variable compensation have to be mentioned in the Executive contracts.